 In the earlier days of WIP's Sports Telephone-talk, Bill Campbell was one of the station's best hosts and certainly one of the most informed.

 Bill was named Broadcaster of the Year by the National Sports Broadcasters Association in 1961, 1962 and 1963 and received the Philadelphia Sportswriters Award for outstanding service in 1989.
 He is also a member of the Philadelphia and Pennsylvania Sports Halls of Fame.
 In 2005, Bill received the coveted Curt Gowdy Broadcaster Award at the Basketball Hall of Fame.
 The next year, Sam Carchidi of the Philadelphia Inquirer wrote a book about Bill Campbell.

 Campbell has been a member of our organization for over three decades and was inducted into our Hall of Fame in 1999 and nine years later, in 2008, he was our "Person of the Year."
-To this day, Bill Campbell can still be heard doing sports commentaries on KYW Newsradio.
+Bill passed away on Monday, October 6, 2014.

 From the official archives of the Broadcast Pioneers of Philadelphia